 All recipients of OECA TSCA grants must submit Mid-Year and End-of-Year reports to the regional office that awarded the grant.
 If the grant is awarded on the federal government's fiscal year cycle, Mid-Year Reports are due by April 30th and End-of-Year Reports are due by December 31st.
-If the grant is awarded on the calendar year cycle, Mid-Year Reports are due by July 30th and End-of-Year Reports are due by July 30th and End-of-Year Reports are due by July 30th and End-of-Year Reports are due by January 31st.
+If the grant is awarded on the calendar year cycle, Mid-Year Reports are due by July 30th and End-of-Year

+Reports are due by January 31st.
 The reports must contain an accounting of the funds expended during the period and, at a minimum, include all of the following:

-- A narrative describing program highlights, including outputs and outcomes - A narrative describing problems encountered during the reporting period and what is being done to resolve problems that remain unresolved at the end of the reporting period.
+- A narrative describing program highlights, including outputs and outcomes. - A narrative describing problems encountered during the reporting period and what is being done to resolve problems that remain unresolved at the end of the reporting period.